 Figure 22 shows the geometry of a rectangular bar.
 This bar consists of eight nodes and six facets (which are all rectangles).
 In addition, there are two boundary markers (-1 and -2) associated to the leftmost facet and the rightmost facet, respectively.
 This simple model has its physical meaning.
 It can be seen as the geometry of a typical heat transfer problem.
 The task is to compute the temperature diffusion in the bar, in which the flow of heat moves from the hot side to the cold side.
 The two boundary markers can represent two different boundary conditions, one has high temperature and the other has low temperature.
 Here is the input file bar.poly describing the bar:

 '''

 Part 1 - the node list.

 A bar with 8 nodes in 3d, no attributes, no boundary marker.

+8 3 0 0

 The 4 leftmost nodes:

-0 0 0
+1 0 0 0

-2

-0

-0

-2

-3

-2

-2

-0

-0

-2

-0

-The 4 rightmost nodes:

-0

-12

-2

-0

-12

-2

-2

-12

-0

-2

-12

 '''